Why is atmospheric pressure so important to the forecast?

 Omega High (Omega Block)

 Omega blocks occur when a high-pressure center is flanked by two low-pressure centers on each end, caused when warm air aloft ends up on the northern, cooler side of the jet stream.
 It’s a very stable pattern that tends to not budge for days.
-It gets its name from its appearance on upper-air wind chars that steer winds around the lows and highs in the shape of the Greek letter Omega Ω.
+It gets its name from its appearance on upper-air wind charts that steer winds around the lows and highs in the shape of the Greek letter Omega Ω.

-Rex Blocks:
+Rex Blocks

 Rex blocks are characterized by a high-pressure system essentially sitting on top of a low-pressure system.
-The two will remain stuck in tandem until one starts to outmuscle the other, at which case the block will break down.
+The two will remain stuck in tandem until one starts to out-muscle the other, at which case the block will break down.

 NOAA says that those stuck under the high pressure center can see an extended dry period that could lead to short-term drought.
 On the other hand, those stuck in the low could see persistent rains that can bring flooding.